Pernod Ricard eyes 10% full-year profit growth after sales beat forecasts

-PARIS (Reuters) -Pernod Ricard said on Thursday it expected 10% organic profit growth in fiscal year 2020/21 after strong demand in its key U.S. and Chinese markets helped the French spirits group beat third quarter sales forecasts.
+Pernod Ricard (PERP.PA) said on Thursday it expected 10% organic profit growth in fiscal year 2020/21 after strong demand in its key U.S. and Chinese markets helped the French spirits group beat third quarter sales forecasts.

 The owner of Mumm champagne, Absolut vodka and Martell cognac expected sales to accelerate in the fourth quarter as bars and restaurants gradually reopen, though travel retail is expected to remain subdued due to limited passenger traffic.